prividentity/cryptonets-python-sdk/docs/source/installation.rst

 Virtual environments
 --------------------

-Use a virtual environment to manage the dependencies for your project, both in development and in production.
+We recommend you use a virtual environment to manage the dependencies for your project, both in development and in production.

 What problem does a virtual environment solve?
 The more Python